ssciwr/mailcom/.github/ISSUE_TEMPLATES/feature.md

 A clear and concise description of what the feature is.

 ## To Implement
+Describe the steps, requirements, or technical details needed to implement this feature.
+Include any relevant code snippets, dependencies, or design considerations.

 ## Expected behavior
 A clear and concise description of what you expect to happen.